The Ultimate Bathroom Tapware Buying Guide

 The vanity is the most crucial element in a bathroom’s design and is often the focal point.
 Thus, ensuring your vanity tapware lives up to the rest of your bathroom’s design whilst still offering functionality and ease of use is essential.

-There are various options for vanity tapware, including basin mixers, hi-rise mixers, spouts with a wall mixer and spouts with wall assembles.
+There are various options for vanity tapware, including basin mixers, hi-rise mixers, three-piece tap sets, spouts with a wall mixer, and spouts with wall assemblies.

 Basin Mixers